TheAcheriit/CoCoMa/README.md

 https://multiagentcontest.org

-It is based on the PUCRS team
+It is based on the PUCRS team :

-Team composition:

 Rafael C. Cardoso
 Anibal S. Heinsfeld